aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

 `suppress-validators` is used here to generalize this command so it will not run into error triggered by tagging policies, if any.

 This will create a ParallelCluster in your AWS account, and you may inspect the progress in AWS CloudFormation console.

+You may also check cluster status using `pcluster` command, for example:

+`pcluster describe-cluster -r us-west-2 -n My-ParallelCluster-Trn1`

 3. After the cluster is created successfully, [post-install actions](../general/ami/post_installation.md) now takes place automatically via `CustomActions` indicated in `launch.yaml` to configure the head node and compute nodes.